 Your doctor could order a chest X-ray for a variety of reasons, including to assess injuries resulting from an accident or to monitor the progression of a disease, such as cystic fibrosis.
 You might also need a chest X-ray if you go to the emergency room with chest pain, or if you’ve been involved in an accident that included force to your chest area.

 A chest X-ray is an easy, quick, and effective test that has been useful for decades to help doctors view some of your most vital organs.

-Your doctor may order a chest X-ray if he or she suspects that your symptoms are related to problems in your chest.
+Your doctor may order a chest X-ray if they suspect that your symptoms have a connection to problems in your chest.
 Suspicious symptoms may include: